chaidiscovery/chai-lab/examples/covalent_bonds/README.md

 # Working with bond restraints

 Chai-1 supports specifying covalent bonds as input, which specify covalent linkages between atoms in the folded complex.
-This is useful for specifying covalent modifications such as glycosylation events, which we demonstrate below, but can be generally used to specify arbitrary "non-canonical" bonds in a structure.
+This is useful for specifying covalent modifications such as glycosylation events, but can be generally used to specify arbitrary "non-canonical" bonds in a structure; we demonstrate both cases below.

 A few notes:
 - Chai-1 was not trained on intra-chain bonds (e.g., disulfides), and we have not evaluated whether specifying such bond information yields expected behaviors.